magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate-prereq.md

 When you are ready to deploy your store, you need to complete deployment and testing in Staging first, then deploy to Production.
 The Staging environment provides a near-production environment with full services (including Fastly, New Relic, and Blackfire), database, web server, and more.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-Make sure to complete all development and merging of your code to the `master` branch in the Development (Integration) environment.
+Make sure to complete all development and merging of your code to the `master` branch in the Integration environment.
 Only the `master` branch is deployed to Staging then Production.
 </div>

 For **first time setup** to migrate your database and deploy code to Staging or Production, you will: